 - gain broader and multiple perspectives

-- practice writing in a non-judgmental setting
+- practice writing in a non-judgmental way

 - improve creative thinking

-- preserve memories
+- preserve memories and improve memory

 “There is a Spanish proverb which says: there is no road, we make the road as we walk.
 I would say the same thing about journal writing: we make the path as we write.”
 Christina Baldwin